arnijohnsen/cancerdata/README.md

 tar files from TCGA should be untarred to one of

-    rawdata/BRCA/Methylation
-    rawdata/BRCA/RNASeq

-depending on data type.
+- `rawdata/BRCA/Methylation`
+- `rawdata/BRCA/RNASeq`

 File reading scripts will save .Rdata files to subdirectories of Rdata, which contain

-    Rdata/BRCA/calc: result of analysis, such as linear models Rdata/BRCA/data: data.frames containing data read from rawdata Rdata/BRCA/info: information data, such as sample names Rdata/BRCA/tmp : temporary files, users should never use these
+- `Rdata/BRCA/calc` result of analysis, such as linear models
+- `Rdata/BRCA/data` data.frames containing data read from rawdata
+- `Rdata/BRCA/info` information data, such as sample names
+- `Rdata/BRCA/tmp ` temporary files, users should never use these